ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The identifier "session\_id" is assigned by AS as discussed in {{token-series}}, and identifies an ongoing token series associated with the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS).
 That is, previous access tokens in that series were issued by AS to C, as bound to AUTH_CRED_C and intended for RS as identified by AUTH_CRED_RS.

-Note that, the same "session\_id" value might identify multiple ongoing token series, e.g., if those all associated with the same client but different resource servers.
+Note that the same "session\_id" value might identify multiple ongoing token series, e.g., if those are associated with the same client but different resource servers.
 In this case, AS can use the "session\_id" value together with other information such as the targeted audience (see {{Section 5.8.1 of RFC9200}}) and the authenticated identity of C, in order to determine the exact token series to which the new requested access token has to be added.

 <!--
 Editor's note: When retrieving the access token it is required to consider the pair (session id, AUTH_CRED_C).
 Here it is stated that the session id identifies the pair (AUTH_CRED_C, AUTH_CRED_RS).
 Why then isn't the session id sufficient for retrieving the access token, considering it identifies AUTH_CRED_C?